 Russian baked milk, known as ryazhenka, somewhat resembles sweetened condensed milk.
 The initial slow heat gives the milk a dense, caramelized quality, and a rich creamy color.

 The caramelized milk is then cultured with buttermilk.
 Because it is fermented, it can be safely stored at room temperature for up to 40 hours.

 - Preheat oven to 350°F.

-- Pour milk into an oven-safe 9x13-inch casserole dish and place in oven.
-Bake for 4 to 5 hours until a golden-brown crust forms on top of the milk.
+- Pour milk into an oven-safe 9x13-inch casserole dish.
+Bake 4-5 hours until a golden-brown crust forms on top of the milk.

-- Remove from oven and let cool slightly so the crust can be removed.
+- Remove from oven and cool slightly so the crust can be removed.
 The milk should be a light tan.
-Continue to cool to between 105°F and 115°F. (At this point, the baked milk is very sweet with caramel notes.
-You can stop here, fi you like, and chill for a sweet, rich milk, or continue with the fermentation.)
+Continue to cool to 70°-77°F. (At this point, the baked milk is very sweet with caramel notes.
+You can stop here, if you like, and chill for a sweet, rich milk, or continue with the fermentation.)

-- While the milk is cooling, get your vessel ready.
-A Yogotherm, or a similar type of thermos incubator, will work well.
-Pour the milk into the vessel and stir in 1/4 cup of buttermilk.
+- While the milk is cooling, prepare a vessel for fermentation.
+A Yogotherm, or a similar type of thermos incubator, works well.
+Pour the baked milk into the vessel and stir in buttermilk.

-- Cover the container and leave it in a warm place for 10 to 12 hours or overnight.
+- Cover the container and leave it in a warm place for 10-12 hours or overnight.

 Makes about 1 quart